 Light-4j and related frameworks support OAuth 2.0 and related specifications to authorize service access.
-By default, the framework contains two pairs of public key certificates issued by our testing oauth2 server which can be installed from Docker.
-For more info, please refer to
+By default, the framework contains two pairs of public-key certificates issued by our testing oauth2 server, which can be installed from Docker.
+For more info, please refer to light-oauth2

-Light-4j also provides a client module that can communicate with light-oauth2 in the background to get access token and renew the access token before it is expired.
+Light-4j also provides a client module that can communicate with light-oauth2 in the background to receive the access token and renew the access token before it is expired.

 The light-4j platform also supports other OAuth 2.0 providers with some customizations for microservices architecture.

-is opinionated so that we can eliminate all the flaws in the generic implementation which allows
+is opinionated so that we can eliminate all the flaws in the generic implementation, which allows customers to make mistakes.